sicmutils/sicmutils/README.md

 ### Coordinates, patches, k-forms and all that

-I think the code here has the potential to quickly evolve to cover the techniques of [PDG], but at the moment, I have not gotten to the point of implementing any of the groundwork for that yet, as working through [SICM] has been challenge enough for me.
+I think the code here has the potential to quickly evolve to cover the techniques of [FDG], but at the moment, I have not gotten to the point of implementing any of the groundwork for that yet, as working through [SICM] has been challenge enough for me.